pnuehrenberg/vassi/docs/source/2_example_datasets.rst

 One of the two datasets that we use to benchmark and test our package is the *CALMS21* dataset of mouse resident-intruder interactions [CALMS21]_.
 You can download the original *CALMS21* dataset `here <https://data.caltech.edu/records/s0vdx-0k302>`_.

-We provide a `conversion script <https://github.com/pnuehrenberg/vassi/blob/main/examples/CALMS21/scripts/convert_calms21_dataset.py>`_ to load and reformat this dataset.
+We provide a `conversion script <https://github.com/pnuehrenberg/vassi/blob/main/src/vassi/case_studies/calms21/convert.py>`_ to format this dataset for the use with *vassi*.
-You can run the :code:`convert_calms21_dataset.py` script from the command line.
+You can run the :code:`convert.py` script from the command line.
 If you have previously created a virtual environment, activate it before running the script to make sure that the package can be imported.
 Adjust the path arguments to match the location of the downloaded dataset files and the desired output directory.

 .. code-block:: bash

-    conda activate vassi  # activate the environment cd path/to/examples/CALMS21  # go to the directory with convert_calms21_dataset.py python -m convert_calms21_dataset \
+    conda activate vassi  # activate the environment python -m vassi.case_studies.calms21.convert \
         --train_sequences path/to/calms21_task1_train.json \
         --test_sequences path/to/calms21_task1_test.json \
         --output_directory path/to/output/CALMS21